-“I think I’m carrying a girl,” I told my husband during the weeks before our first prenatal appointment.
-“My nausea and fatigue are considerably worse this time around.
+“I think I’m carrying a girl,” I told my husband before our first prenatal appointment.
+“My nausea and fatigue are worse this time around.
 Maybe it’s because the baby is a girl.”

 Exercise isn’t as important

 “Is exercise necessary with this twin pregnancy?”
-I asked my doctor.
+I had asked my doctor.
 She smiled and shook her head.
 “You can do yoga and stretching, but I won’t have you doing aerobics or strenuous activities.”
-This blew my mind away, since during my singleton pregnancy I had heard and practiced the importance of exercise.
+This blew my mind away.
+During my singleton pregnancy I had heard and practiced the importance of exercise.

-Twin pregnancies have increased risks and more prenatal visits
+Increased risks and more prenatal visits

 Rest is imperative

-Never have I made it more of a mission to rest in my life than during the past few weeks.
-While there’s no guaranteed way to prevent pre-term labor, for instance, my doctor advised me to take it as easy as possible.
-If I feel like taking a nap, I take a nap.
-If I don’t feel like standing up to cook, I don’t.
-I try to lie down as often as possible and take care not to lift or carry anything heavy.
+I made it a mission to rest during my twin pregnancy.
+While you can’t guarantee yourself from pre-term labor, my doctor advised me to take it easy.
+If you feel like taking a nap, take a nap.
+If you’re too tired to stand up to cook, don’t.
+Lie down often and take care not to lift or carry anything heavy.

 Drink one gallon of water per day

 A lot more vitamins

-With my singleton pregnancy, one prenatal vitamin a day sufficed, so imagine my surprise when my doctor recommended a whopping 2,000 IU of vitamin D and 1,000 mg of calcium.
-I checked the ingredients on my prenatal vitamins and saw that I was barely getting 220 IU of vitamin D and 145 mg of calcium.)
+With my singleton pregnancy, one prenatal vitamin a day sufficed.
+So imagine my surprise when my doctor recommended an extra 2,000 IU of vitamin D and 1,000 mg of calcium.
+(Prenatal vitamins typically have 220 IU of vitamin D and 145 mg of calcium.)